negativetwelve/markmiyashita.com/_includes/cs61a/notes/getting_started_with_python.md

   </code>
 </pre>

-Here, we encounter a syntax error because Python thinks the string ends at <code>'don'</code> and then doesn't know what to do with the rest.
+Here, we encounter a syntax error because Python thinks the string ends at `'don'` and then doesn't know what to do with the rest.
 The proper way to represent this string is to do the following:

 <pre>
   <code class="prettyprint">